 Maths is a subject many adults lack confidence in.
 Having struggled with it at school they often avoid it, wherever possible, when grown up.

 But if maths seems scary for some people, then maths problem-solving can cause even more anxiety.
 There is no ‘safety net’ of knowing the ‘correct answer’ beforehand.
 This is because maths problem-solving lends itself to investigation and exploration with lots of possible tangents.

 Understandably this is often the area of maths where many practitioners feel least confident.
 However, young children, who are not restrained by right answers, feel the most enthused and animated.

 The non-statutory Development Matters Guidance, as part of ‘creating and thinking critically’ in the Characteristics of Effective Learning, identifies that practitioners need to observe how a child is learning, noting how a child is:

-All of these elements are, at one time or another, part of the problem identifying and solving process – although not at the same time and in the same problem.
+All of these elements are, at one time or another, part of the problem-identifying and solving process – although not at the same time and in the same problem.

-Problem solving in mathematics for young children involves them understanding and using two kinds of maths:
+Maths problem-solving for young children involves them understanding and using two kinds of maths:

-One of the key roles of practitioners is to provide time, space and support for children – to develop situations and provide opportunities in which children can refine their problem-solving skills and apply their mathematical knowledge.
+One of the key roles of practitioners is to provide time, space and support for children.
+We need to develop situations and provide opportunities in which children can refine their maths problem-solving skills and apply their mathematical knowledge.

 This experience gives children lots of opportunities to explore calculating, mark making, categorising and decisions about how to approach a task.